London

 Egerton House

-A 28-room Victorian townhouse where we still ring for 4pm tea.
+A 28-room Victorian house where we still ring for 4pm tea.

-Egerton House occupies two adjoining Victorian townhouses on a tree-lined terrace in Knightsbridge, three minutes' walk from Harrods.
-We step into a hushed drawing room, dark wood panelling, plum velvet sofas, period portraits.
-Bedrooms blend Liberty fabrics, four-poster beds, white marble bathrooms.
-The butler service brings afternoon tea, packs the cases, books the tables.
-From 737 € a night, a fair rate for this level of personalised attention in the neighbourhood.
+Egerton House occupies two adjoining Victorian houses on a tree-lined terrace in Knightsbridge, three minutes' walk from Harrods.
+We enter a hushed drawing room, dark wood panelling, plum velvet sofas, period portraits.
+The bedrooms blend Liberty fabrics, four-poster beds, white marble bathrooms.
+The butler service brings afternoon tea, packs the suitcases, books the tables.
+From 737 € a night, a fair rate for this level of personalised attention in this neighbourhood.
 No restaurant on site, but room service delivers until midnight.
 An address for those seeking the intimacy of a house rather than the pomp of a palace ✨

 What makes this hotel unique

-• Just 28 bedrooms, private house feel with dedicated butler
+• Just 28 bedrooms, private house vibe with dedicated butler

 • Drawing room-library with fireplace, afternoon tea served on Chesterfield sofas